powdr-labs/pil-stark-prover/README.md

 binaries are executed from another machine, e.g. from a `nextest` archive, it will fail unless the original `OUT_DIR` contents are manually provided.

-Cargo's `OUT_DIR` will typically be `target/<profile>/build/pil-stark-prover-<hash>/out`.
-If the original directory is not found at runtime, the library will search for its contents in the path pointed by environment variable `PIL_STARK_PROVER_DEPS`.
+The library will first search for the dependencies in the path given by environment variable `PIL_STARK_PROVER_DEPS`, and if not set, it fallbacks to the compile-time hardcoded path set by cargo's `OUT_DIR`, which is typically `target/<profile>/build/pil-stark-prover-<hash>/out`.